plurid/joiner/packages/joiner-cli/README.md

 ### Dashboard

-In order to provide a global view of all the `joiner` configurations and packages from the machine, the dashboard server can be started simply running:
+In order to provide a global view of all the `joiner` configurations and packages from the machine, the dashboard server can be started by running:

 ```
 joiner dashboard start